The Hitch encounters a hitch

 Funnily enough, and I don’t know if I’ve mentioned it before, Christopher Hitchens once described me, in an article for Vanity Fair, as ‘a rather dingy figure from the farther shores of what was once called Thatcherism’.
 It predates me working for Forest, and it’s not the epitaph I would choose for myself, but any association with Mrs T, however tenuous, is fine by me.
 I would however dispute his description of me as ‘dingy’!
 And what are the ‘farther shores of Thatcherism’?

-More recently, however, he has declined invitations to speak at party conferences on the grounds that ‘for some years now I have not attended the party conferences, and it has made me much happier’.
+More recently, however, he has declined our invitations to speak at party conference events on the grounds that ‘for some years now I have not attended the party conferences, and it has made me much happier’.
 Can’t say fairer than that!